AniMesuro/posepal/README.md

 <img src=https://images2.imgbox.com/59/41/6rC3QnnF_o.png width = 500>

 ## Pose Library
-A Pose Library is a Resource bound to a scene that stores pose templates and collections.
+A Pose Library is a Resource that stores pose templates and collections.
 Poselibs are bound to scenes by the meta variable "_plPoseLib_poseFile" in the scene root.
-Although you can save poselibs separately, you shouldn't try to open a poselib for a different scene than the original because there's a chance of corrupting the poselib.
+> Although you can save poselibs separately, you shouldn't try to open a poselib for a different scene than the original without backup.
+Reusing poselibs isn't tested enough to make it a part of posepal's workflow yet.

 A poselib file will by default be saved at the scene directory and will have the ".poselib.tres" or ".poselib.res" extension, by the choice of the user.\
 <img src=https://images2.imgbox.com/98/88/CS3HrUc4_o.png >
 ## Pose
 Pose is a record of data that stores the state of a scene by storing selected properties.
 Usually used for character animation, but most kind of properties can be saved.
 (Unless tests are proven otherwise)
-Pose editing is done through the AnimationTimelineEditor in Godot, by keying desired properties at the current time
+Pose editing is done through the AnimationTimelineEditor in Godot, by keying desired properties at the current time.

 ## Filter
 Filter is a selection of nodes.